get543/get543/README.md

 # Hi there I'm Udin & I'm Learning
-- 🌱 I'm currently working on a project that is related to web technology.
+- 🌱 I'm currently working on a project that is multiplatform focusing on mobile technology.
-- 📝 I'm currently learning [JavaScript], [C++], [Bash Script].
+- 📝 I'm currently learning [JavaScript], [Flutter].
-- 🥅 2022 Goals: Create a project using [electron].
+- 🥅 2037 Goals: Survive.
-- 😇 Fun fact: I like to take a nap.
+- 😇 Fun fact: Spent most of my time bedrotting.

 ### Connect with me: